aliterc/aliterc.github.io/index.md

 In a statement on Wednesday, the Reserve Bank said the evidence in the report was not a reflection of the innocence or guilt of any party, as not all parties had been given the opportunity to respond to the evidence.

-It has previously been reported that between 2015 and early 2018, when the Reserve Bank placed VBS under curatorship due to a liquidity crisis, the chair of the bank, Tshifhiwa Matodzi — together with his co-directors and ally Robert Madzonga — facilitated the looting of nearly R2-billion.
+It has previously been reported that between 2015 and early 2018, when the Reserve Bank placed VBS under curatorship due to a liquidity crisis, the chair of the bank, Tshifhiwa Matodzi — together with his co-directors and ally Robert Madzonga — facilitated the [looting](https://www.oxfordlearnersdictionaries.com/definition/english/loot_1?q=loot) of nearly R2-billion.

 Both have steadfastly maintained their innocence.

 The Public Investment Corporation (PIC) welcomed the report and said it had already taken a number of steps against its two delegated directors on the VBS board, Ernest Nesane and Paul Magula.

 PIC spokesperson Sekgoela Sekgoela said they were no longer employed there.

 Maqula was dismissed for incompetence in April and Nesane resigned.

 The Financial Sector Conduct Authority debarred the men after the PIC applied in terms of the Financial Advisory and Intermediary Services Act.

-The PIC was in the process of applying to have them declared delinquent directors and, in consultation with the Prudential Authority, will lay criminal charges against them.
+The PIC was in the process of applying to have them declared delinquent directors and, in consultation with the Prudential Authority, will lay criminal charges against them._credit deliquents_

 With Nesane, the PIC was in the process of applying to have him struck from the roll of attorneys.